 Husband died.
 Had no income.
 Came and got motorhome.
 Live in Michigan.
 I have never received letter saying they were suing me.
 I am afraid to start a account because I'm afraid they will take it.
 Thank you for your help.

 Quite possibly.
 I don't know what you mean by the creditor "discharging" the loan.
 That's probably not the proper term.
-If the creditor "wrote off" the debt, it is no longer carried as an asset on its books, but the act of writing it off (which also goes by other names) does not extinguish the...Read more »
+If the creditor "wrote off" the debt, it is no longer carried as an asset on its books, but the act of writing it off (which also goes by other...Read more »

 If you report your son to police, he could be charged with illegal use of a financial transaction device, which is a felony.
 Because he used the card online, he could also be charged with using the internet or a computer to commit a crime, which in this case would be a felony because the...Read more »